-2.9.1 The Portway Rochester 5kW wood free-standing stove, model number PCWSB5B2 has been exempted under the Clean Air Act 1993 for use in smoke control areas when burning wood logs.
-The Portway Rochester 5kw Wood Stove, Model: PCWSB5B2 must be fitted with a permanent stop to prevent closure of the secondary air control beyond 28mm open.

-The Clean Air Act 1993 and Smoke Control Area's

-2.9.2 Under the Clean Air Act local authorities may declare the whole or part of the disrict of the authority to be a smoke control area.
+- 2.9.1 The Portway Arundel Deluxe multi-fuel free-standing stove, model number PCRMSB has been exempted under the Clean Air Act 1993 for use in smoke control areas when burning wood logs when it is fitted with the smoke control stop preventing the closure of the secondary air controls and tertiary air controls beyond 8mm. - 2.9.2 Under the Clean Air Act local authorities may declare the whole or part of the disrict of the authority to be a smoke control area.
 It is an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler if located in a designated smoke control area.
-It is also an offence to aquire an "unauthorised fuel" for use within a smoke control area unless it is used in an "exempt" appliance ("exempted" from the controls which generally apply in a smoke control area).

-In England appliances are exempted by publication on a list by the Secretary of State in accordance with the changes made to section 20 and 21 of the Clean Air Act 1993 by section 15 of the Deregulation Act 2015.
-Similarly in Scotland appliances are exempted by publication on a list by Scottish ministers under section 50 of the Regulatory Reform (Scotland) Act 2014.

-In Wales and Northern Ireland these are authorised by regulations made by Welsh Ministers and the Department of the Environment respectively.

-Further information on the requirements of the Clean Air Act can be found here: http://www.gov.uk/smoke-control-area-rules
+It is also an offence to aquire an "unauthorised fuel" for use within a smoke control area unless it is used in an "exempt" appliance ("exempted" from the controls which generally apply in a smoke control area). - 2.9.3 In England appliances are exempted by publication on a list by the Secretary of State in accordance with changes made to sections 20 and 21 of the Clean Air Act 1993 by section 15 of the Deregulation Act 2015.
+Similarly, in Scotland appliances are exempted by publication on a list by Scottish Ministers under section 50 of the Regulatory Reform (Scotland) Act 2014.
+In Northern Ireland appliances are exempted by publication on a list by the Department of Agriculture, Environment and Rural Affairs under Section 16 of the Environmental Better regulation Act (Northern Ireland) 2016.
+In Wales appliances are exempted by regulations made by Welsh Ministers and by the department of the environment respectively.
+Further information on the requirements of the Clean Air Act can be found here:

+http://smokecontrol.defra.gov.uk

-Your local authority is responsible for implementing the Clean Air Act 1993 including designation and supervision of smoke control areas and you can contact them for details of Clean Air Act requirements
+Your local authority is responsible for implementing the Clean Air Act 1993 including designation and supervision of smoke control areas and you can contact them for details of Clean Air Act requirements.